Idaho

 While the act does not mention data privacy specifically, Idaho Code § 48-603 prohibits "engaging in any act or practice that is otherwise misleading, false, or deceptive" in the conduct of commerce.
 This catch-all provision gives the Idaho Attorney General authority to pursue companies that engage in deceptive data collection practices, misrepresent their privacy policies, or fail to honor their stated data handling commitments.

-The AG's Consumer Protection Division investigates complaints and can seek:
+The AG's Consumer Protection Division can seek:

 - Injunctive relief to stop deceptive practices